Prateek219/bootloader/README.md

 Bootloader we would be using AVRDude which is part of the WinAVR package.
 Instructions for setting up the main.c and makefile are also given in the readme file.

-1.Select the MCU type to be used.
+1. Select the MCU type to be used.

 2. Keep the bootloader size t its default 512 words.